 Sten Hostfalt, Lincoln Center New York, NY 2002.
 Photo: LU.

-First introduced to the teaching profession in 1977, as part of a high school vocational program, and in 2023 coming full circle by joining the New York City Department of Education teacher force.
-Mr. Hostfalt's music educator career have included serving as an instructor at The Royal College of Music in Stockholm, and Columbia University's Teachers College.
-Lecturing at New World School of The Arts at University of Florida, Berklee College of Music, New England Conservatory of Music, and with Guillermo Klein's ensemble at Colegio Ward and Centro Cultural San Martin, Buenos Aires, Argentina.
-As well as work for New York Jazz Academy, and as a teaching artist for Midori & Friends, an organization supported by New York City Council on the Arts, NYC Cultural Affairs, and theNational Endowment of the Arts.
+Since first being introduced to the profession through a 1977 junior high school vocational program.
+He has served as a guitar instructor at The Royal College of Music in Stockholm, at Queensborough Community College, the City University of New York*, and as a lecturer at New World School of The Arts, Miami FL, Berklee College of Music, New England Conservatory of Music, and with Guillermo Klein's Jazz ensemble at Colegio Ward and Centro Cultural San Martin, Buenos Aires, Argentina.
+In addition to teaching jazz guitar and bass guitar for New York Jazz Academy since 2009.
+As well as being enlisted as a NYC Department of Education teaching artist for Midori and Friends, an organization supported by The New York Council on the Arts, New York City Cultural Affairs, and theNational Endowment of the Arts. * DISCLAIMER: Neither Sten Hostfalt, nor Sonus Rex or NYC Guitar Studio are affiliated with Queensborough Community College or The City University of new York CUNY.

 Publications featuring/representing Sten Hostfalt's pedagogical work: Fresh Music: Explorations With The Creative Workshop Ensemble For Musicians, Artist and Teachers. by Jon Damian, YO Publications 2015.
 ISBN 978-0-9863105-0-8.
 Library of Congress Control Number 2015901154.
 And Dictionnaire des musiques microtonales (1892-2013) Franck Jedrzejewski, L'Harmattan (France), 2014.

 Principal instrument taught: Jazz guitar [guitar/plucked string instruments in improvised formats] Secondary instruments taught: classical guitar, electric bass guitar, electronic/digital music production.
 Tertiary instruments taught: mandolin, ukulele, piano, percussion, voice, alto saxophone, clarinet, flute.
-Additional rudimentary functional instrument understanding: violin, viola, cello, trumpet, trombone, recorder, and Arabic Oud.
+Additional rudimentary instrument understanding: violin, viola, cello, trumpet, trombone, recorder, and Oud.
 Also teaching: composition, arranging, music theory, ear training, ensemble, improvisation.

 Educator philosophy: The representation of a longtime membership of the international creative music community, collaborators, and the innovative traditions of pioneering mentors, means carrying a legacy of pragmatic, experiential, and transformative processes of individual-collaborate creativity through improvisation and the power of imagination.